lendway/Homepage-index.md/Research.md

 **Under Review**

-"An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding."
-(R&R at _Political Behavior_).
+"An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding" (R&R at _Political Behavior_).

+"Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler)

+"Learning From Yesterday, Today: Historical Analogies and Foreign Policy Attitudes" (with Chris Blair and Josh Schwartz)

+"Sermon Rhetoric and White Evangelical Support for the Republican Party"